serdekh/process-monitor/Documentation/Overviews/README.md

   - defines a console client application.
 It is used for testing and as a fall-back option in case the desktop application crashes or not configured to be executed.
 It provides a simple shell system in which a user can type different commands and manipulate with the **_Server_** process.

 - **ProcessMonitor.Shared**
   - defines a collection of models and services which are not tightly coupled to a specific project and can be reused without reimplementing the same logic multiple times.
-Th*is includes the **IPC** data transmission abstractions, the **_Client_** application configuration and the shell script.
+This includes the **IPC** data transmission abstractions, the **_Client_** application configuration and the shell script.

 - **ProcessMonitor.WPF**
   - defines a **_Client_** project based on the **Windows Presentation Framework**.
 It works identically to the **ProcessMonitor.CLI** project but with a convenient **GUI** interface.
 It uses the **ProcessMonitor.Shared** project to define a global state object which manipulates the **UI** in a responsive manner.
 Every user component in the project acts against that static global state.